Skip to main content

 • Lowest forward premium/discount

-• Ideal for trading around specific data releases (NFP, CPI) or intraday views
+• Ideal around specific data releases (NFP, CPI, central bank meetings)

 • Less time for adverse moves, but also less time for the trade to work